ammnt/nginx/README.md

 > [!IMPORTANT]
 > QuicTLS is now deprecated.
 I use OpenSSL, since this library natively supports OCSP, PQC and QUIC⚠️

+> [!IMPORTANT]
+> NJS module has been removed due to security vulnerabilities in libxml2/libxslt dependencies⚠️

 > [!TIP]
 > You can find an example configuration file in the repository for successfully configuring HTTP/3 and PQC💡